salemove/ex_freddy/README.md

 end
 ```

+## Remote Procedure Call (RPC)

-## RPC Client
+### Client

 [RPC Client](https://www.rabbitmq.com/tutorials/tutorial-six-elixir.html) in a nutshell is a combination of
 consumer and publisher.
 A process publishes RPC requests into default or any other exchange and expects a
 server to publish response message to a special anonymous queue from which an RPC client process consumes.

 Each request contains a name of reply queue and a correlation ID - an identifier which allows RPC
-client to understand for which client the response has arrived.
+client to understand for which request the response has arrived.
 When server sends a reply, it publishes a
 message into default exchange with a routing key equal to the name of the client reply queue and copies
 correlation ID from the request to the response message.